niichapats/final_project/README.md

 *** Can choose only some column to edit, update only person login table and project table (not all the related tables)

-#### How to compile and run the project
+### How to compile and run the project
 - Run project_manage.py
 - Login by username and password, then the program will show the menu that your role can do
 - Select any option you want to do
 - When you finish everything, logout(by enter 0) and exit the program

-#### Missing features and outstanding bugs
+### Missing features and outstanding bugs

 Bugs : I have fixed all the bugs I found.
 Missing Features : These are all features I think I should add more
 - Member : modify project information
-- Faculty and Advisor : show all project details
+- Faculty and Advisor : show all projects details
-- Advisor : add comment
+- Advisor : add comments about the project him/her is advising on